Friends of Delaware State Parks

 Supports Delaware Seashore State Park and the Indian River Life-Saving Station.

-Maintains a unique steam car collection and miniature railway at the preserve in Yorklyn, Delaware.
+Maintains a unique steam car collection and miniature railway and supports garden and trails initiatives at the preserve in Yorklyn, Delaware.
+Volunteer opportunities range from assisting with events to collection maintenance and giving tours in the mansion and museum.

-Sponsors clean-up projects and provides environmental education scholarships at Brandywine Creek State Park.
+Sponsors clean-up projects, supports park events and provides environmental education scholarships at Brandywine Creek State Park.

 The Friends of Holts Landing State Park